Ophthalmology in Istanbul - coordinator support

 - contact after return for follow-up questions if the clinic can answer remotely.

-I do not replace the ophthalmologist and I do not interpret tests as a medical conclusion.
+I do not replace the ophthalmologist.
+And I do not interpret tests as a medical conclusion.
 If an image or value raises a question, the specialist decides the next step.
-My role is to send information correctly, translate the answer, and make sure the patient does not get lost between rooms, language, and dates.
+My role is to send information correctly and translate the answer.
+I also make sure the patient does not get lost between rooms, language, and dates.

 How much it costs

 The cost of ophthalmology care depends on the task.
-Consultation with diagnostics, cataract surgery, laser correction, retina treatment, glaucoma procedure, or vitreoretinal surgery are calculated differently.
-Price depends on tests, procedure type, lens choice for cataract, operating room, anesthesia, hospitalization, and control visits.
+Several services are calculated differently.
+These are consultation with diagnostics, cataract surgery, or laser correction.
+Other services are retina treatment, glaucoma procedure, or vitreoretinal surgery.
+Price depends on tests, procedure type, and lens choice for cataract.
+It also depends on operating room, anesthesia, hospitalization, and control visits.

-If the clinic sends an estimate, I help explain what belongs to the medical part: consultation, diagnostics, surgery, lens, consumables, control visit, and documents.
+If the clinic sends an estimate, I help explain what belongs to the medical part.
+That part is consultation, diagnostics, surgery, lens, consumables, control visit, and documents.
 Flight, hotel, meals, phone connection, and a companion’s stay are counted separately.
-In ophthalmology this matters because even a short procedure needs proper time for control afterward.
+In ophthalmology this matters.
+Even a short procedure needs proper time for control afterward.

 How long the trip takes

 A remote review can start without travel if documents are complete enough.
 For planned consultation and diagnostics, several working days are usually reasonable.
-Cataract surgery is often planned as a short trip with diagnostics, operation day, and control visit, but exact timing depends on the doctor, one or both eyes, and lens type.
+Cataract surgery is often planned as a short trip.
+It includes diagnostics, operation day, and control visit.
+But exact timing depends on the doctor, one or both eyes, and lens type.
 Laser correction also needs diagnostics and control.
 Retina, glaucoma, or cornea cases may need more time.
-I clarify the schedule in advance, so the return ticket is not too close to the last examination.
+I clarify the schedule in advance.
+Then the return ticket is not too close to the last examination.

 How it starts

-The first step is simple: write to me on WhatsApp and briefly describe the ophthalmology question.
-For example: cataract, laser vision correction, diabetes-related eye complications, glaucoma, retina changes, keratoconus, pediatric consultation, second opinion, or control after surgery.
+The first step is simple.
+Write to me on WhatsApp and briefly describe the ophthalmology question.
+For example: cataract, laser vision correction, or diabetes-related eye complications.
+Other reasons are glaucoma, retina changes, keratoconus, pediatric consultation, second opinion, or control after surgery.

-Send what you already have: reports, glasses or contact lens prescription, OCT, visual fields, corneal topography, retina images, eye pressure data, biometry, current medicines, and previous operations.
+Send what you already have.
+This means reports, glasses or contact lens prescription, OCT, visual fields, corneal topography, retina images, eye pressure data, biometry, current medicines, and previous operations.
 A perfect archive is not needed before the first message.
-I will review the materials, ask clarifying questions, and suggest the next organizational step.
+I will review the materials and ask clarifying questions.
+Then I will suggest the next organizational step.

 Frequently asked questions